State Loan Repayment Program (SLRP) in Maryland

 An eligible practice site is one operated as a public clinic by any federal, state, local governmental entity or a non-profit medical care facility that 1) treats all persons regardless of ability to pay, and 2) is located in a geographic region of Maryland that the Health Resources and Services Administration has designated as a HPSA (Primary Care HPSA for internal medicine, family medicine, pediatrics and obstetrics/gynecology; Mental HPSA for psychiatry).

-We have a limited amount of funding to support physicians in for-profit settings through the Maryland Loan Assistance Repayment Program (MLARP) for physicians.
+We have a limited amount of funding to support physicians and physician assistants in for-profit settings through the Maryland Loan Assistance Repayment Program (MLARP) for physicians.
 Practitioners who work for a non-profit receive priority for the program.
 If you are applying and you work for a for-profit please note this information on your application.

 • have a valid unrestricted license to practice medicine in the State of Maryland at the time the service obligation begins;